TY-Jeong/VacHopPy/README.md

 <br>

-**Effective hopping parameter** set, a key improvement of **VacHopPy**, is a single, representative set of hopping parameters, which is determined by integrating all possible hopping paths in a given system.
+**Effective hopping parameter** set, a key improvement of **VacHopPy**, is a single, representative set of hopping parameters, which is determined by integrating all possible hopping paths in a given system considering energetic and geometric properties.
 It includes the following parameters (the bar expression ($`\bar{x}`$) is used to emphasize the parameters are effective values):

 <div align="center">